Skip to main content

 Add the registry using the CLI

-$ oc registry add http://my-registry.on.herokuapp.com/
+$ oc registry add https://your-registry-domain.com/

 Publish your component